MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownHelp.md

 string-to-sting key-value pairs.
 This cmdlet writes the metadata in the header of each markdown help file.

-The `New-ExternalHelp` cmdlet does not use this metadata.
+The `New-ExternalHelp` cmdlet doesn't use this metadata.
 External tools can use this metadata.

 ```yaml
 Type: Hashtable